 Greg joined the RPS in 2015 and earned his Licentiate distinction the following year.
 The experience of living and travelling throughout Europe, along with the support of an active Benelux Chapter, helped him rekindle the artist within.
 Now that he has returned home to Canada, he is looking at his beautiful, and immense, country with new eyes while working towards his ARPS.
 Knowing how much he has benefited from his RPS membership, he felt it was time to return the favour through volunteering; grateful that his experience as a graphic designer will benefit the DIG and RPS members.

 Holly joined the RPS and DIG in 2017.
 A serving police officer for 21 years, Holly had to take ill health retirement from Suffolk Constabulary.
 Holly is also a member of Bungay Camera Club and following the encouragement from other RPS members in the club she took her LRPS.
-Holly is now attempting her ARPS.
+She gained her ARPS during lockdown in 2020.
 Her subject matter of dog portraiture originally fuelled her enthusiasm and growth in photography. she also enjoys many other genres of photography, particularly seascapes and landscapes.
 Holly also loves the technical side of photography - Photoshop etc, and has migrated from a Nikon DSLR system to Sony mirrorless.